monimoyd/panoptic_image_segmentation_with_detr/part1/README.md

 The previous steps generate attention mask.
 These attention masks are low resolution, so it needs to be transformed to the high resolution so that each mask corresponds to one pixel in image.

 For doing this a FPN style convolution network is used.
-FPN style convolution network concatenates attention maps from different heads using ResNet5, followed by upsampling, followed by ResNet4 , followed by upsampling, followed by ResNet3 followed by upsampling, followed by ResNet2 and finally generates map of dimension N x H/4 x W/4.
+FPN style convolution network concatenates attention maps from different heads using ResNet5, followed by upsampling, followed by ResNet4 , followed by upsampling, followed by ResNet3 followed by upsampling, followed by ResNet2 and followed by convolution and finally generates map of dimension N x H/4 x W/4.
 The map is high resolution where each pixel contains binary logit belonging to the mask

 ## EXPLAIN THESE STEPS?